nfrgosselin/design-system/docs/guides/consuming.md

 # Consuming the Design System

-This guide explains how to consume the design system in your projects.
+This guide provides step-by-step instructions for setting up the design system in your project.

-## Basic Installation
+## Installation Steps

-1. Install package
+1. Install the package:

 ```bash
 npm install @nathangosselin/design-system